 Monika: Where did you grow up?

 Ar’lene: I was first raised in Chicago.
-At age fifteen (15), my family and I moved to Los Angeles after a vacation (holiday) visit.
-We started, first for a few weeks in Hollywood, until my parents located an apartment in Sherman Oaks; a San Fernando Valley Community.
+At age fifteen (15), my family and I moved to Los Angeles after a vacation visit.
+We spent the first few weeks in Hollywood until my parents found an apartment in Sherman Oaks, a community in the San Fernando Valley.

-You might say; I became a “Valley Girl”.
-I attended the famous U.S. Grant High School in Van Nuys, a school that many celebrities attended, such as Tom Selleck for one year, Micky Dolenz of The Monkees, and the group Toto, to name a few.
-Many movies (films) and television shows were filmed there: Clueless, Ferris Bueller, Mighty Morphine Power Rangers, and Dick Clark’s, Where Action Is; these are just some.
+You might say I became a 'Valley Girl.'
+I attended the famous U.S. Grant High School in Van Nuys, a school that many celebrities attended, including Tom Selleck (for one year), Micky Dolenz of The Monkees, and members of the band Toto, to name a few.
+Many movies and television shows were filmed there, including Clueless, Ferris Bueller’s Day Off, Mighty Morphin Power Rangers, and Dick Clark’s Where the Action Is, among others.

-Ar’lene: I was born with a multitude of physical health conditions.
-Medically; genital deformities, malformed abdomen, and broken bladder removed as a baby.
-Some doctors would say today (through updated education): that I was born Intersex, but could be identified as Transsexual (or both, as classified by a published author, Alice Dreger, Ph.D. of Northwestern University (through contact and personal means) and Dr. Derweesh, MD, a Urologist at UC San Diego (a doctor of mine).
+Ar’lene: I was born with multiple physical health conditions, including genital deformities, a malformed abdomen, and a bladder that had to be removed as a baby.
+Today, with updated medical understanding, some doctors would classify me as intersex, though I could also be identified as transsexual, or both, as described by author Alice Dreger, Ph.D., of Northwestern University (through personal contact) and Dr. Derweesh, MD, a urologist at UC San Diego (one of my doctors).

-Ar’lene: No, I hid all my “Trans” feelings and attended a handicap school (Special Education) in Chicago.
-So in grammar school, the term “Trans” was not yet understood or clearly even visible by students or faculty, only I knew something was wrong.
+Ar’lene: No, I hid all my 'trans' feelings and attended a special education school in Chicago.
+At that time, the term 'trans' wasn't understood or even visible to students or faculty, only I knew something was wrong.

-As for high school, I suppressed it for my safety.
-I attended a school that was known for academics and a seventy percent (70%) Jewish population.
-All during high school and the first semester of college were my “American Bandstand” years!
-Dick Clark and Charley O’Donnell picked me and my dance partner many times for “Spotlight Dance and Rate-A-Record”, etc. I became a regular on the TV Show.
-Dick was generous by giving out concert tickets and prizes on the show.
+In high school, I suppressed it for my safety.
+I attended a school known for its academics and with a 70% Jewish population.
+Throughout high school and my first semester of college were my 'American Bandstand' years!
+Dick Clark and Charley O'Donnell picked me and my dance partner many times for the 'Spotlight Dance' and 'Rate-A-Record,' among others.
+I became a regular on the show.
+Dick was generous, giving out concert tickets and prizes on air.

-Monika: I guess you were into acting at that time?
+Monika: So, I take it you were into acting back then?

-I returned years later post-operatively to LA Valley College to change my transcripts and take classes.
+I returned years later, post-operatively, to LA Valley College to update my transcripts and take classes.
 They changed my records and were pleased to do so.
-Therefore, there was no problem with my “Transition”.
+There was no problem with my transition.

-In Cosmetology School there wasn’t any problem with the “T” because I was still AKA (male).
-It was me post-op going through “believe it or not” LA Trade Tech in downtown LA, where I went to school for Electrology.
+At Cosmetology School, there wasn’t any issue with being 'T' because I was still AKA (male).
+It was me, post-op, going through, believe it or not, LA Trade Tech in downtown LA, where I attended school for Electrology.

 Monika: What happened later?

-At the time, I was a peer-counselor at The Center (LGBT) or then aka Gay Community Service Center (GCSC) and facilitator of LA’s “TS Rap”, a separate support group (not a part of the GCSC).
-There were some pictures of my wedding and taken by Newsweek’s photojournalist with additional pictures on the campus secretly.
+At the time, I was a peer counselor at The Center (LGBT), which was also known as the Gay Community Service Center (GCSC), and the facilitator of LA’s 'TS Rap,' a separate support group (not part of the GCSC).
+The article included some pictures of my wedding, taken by Newsweek’s photojournalist, as well as additional pictures taken secretly on campus.

-The Cosmetology Head of the Department and my instructor tried to block me, at first, from the use of the Ladies Lockers and campus restrooms, but I stopped that cold because I was post-op, born in Illinois, the first state to change “Birth Certificates”.
-Mine was already changed, all identifications changed and I’m legally married to a man.
-“So I Trumped Them!”
-Things did calm down, but not without my instructor and department head giving “days off” (discipline) for class and school disruption.
+The head of the Cosmetology Department and my instructor tried to block me from using the women’s lockers and campus restrooms at first, but I stopped that cold because I was post-op, born in Illinois, the first state to change birth certificates.
+Mine had already been changed, along with all my identification, and I was legally married to a man.
+'So I trumped them!'
+Things eventually calmed down, but not without my instructor and department head giving out 'days off' as punishment for class and school disruptions.

-Ar’lene: Most of these have been answered in previous questions, but as for jobs.
-I’ve worked for May Company Department Store (North Hollywood) mostly in Cosmetics, but couldn’t work in my cosmetology field at that time.
+Ar’lene: Most of these have been answered in previous questions, but as for jobs, I worked for May Company Department Store in North Hollywood, mostly in Cosmetics.
+However, I couldn’t work in my cosmetology field at the time.
 I moved to a new apartment away from home and began HRT.
-I couldn’t work in cosmetology because my license didn’t match.
-Needed to change it after GRS/GCS (SRS or Gender Confirmation Surgery).
-Next, I had to do odd jobs like hospital nurse’s aide, waitress, drug store (or Chemist Shop), Riker Labs (a 3M Company), and even became a “Hollywood Street Person” living with street income.
-Some may say, it’s was just short of “Prostitution” due to employers' lack of understanding and social security (government) outing me, a problem cleared up after post-op.
+I couldn’t work in cosmetology because my license didn’t match; it needed to be updated after GRS/GCS (SRS or Gender Confirmation Surgery).

 Ar’lene’s Evening Out on the Down in San Diego. |

-Ar’lene: At age twenty (20) my parents helped pay for my nose surgery.
-While post-op in 1978 and a second in 1979, had two different surgeries to enlarge my breasts.
-Skip to twenty-two (22) years ahead.
-The implants ruptured and were removed, but I still developed good cup size breasts (C/D).
-So I didn’t need any new implants.
-No FFS (Facial Feminization Surgery), I would always want to continue my quality look in femininity.
+Ar’lene: At age 20, my parents helped pay for my nose surgery.
+Then, post-op in 1978, I had a second surgery in 1979 to enlarge my breasts.
+Fast forward 22 years, my implants ruptured and were removed, but I still developed a good cup size (C/D), so I didn’t need new implants.
+No FFS (Facial Feminization Surgery), as I always wanted to maintain my feminine look.

-Passing in public was no problem unless I let my voice get real tired, overly relaxed, or I’m too comfortable with the people I’m with, but today it’s much better under control.
-I had voice lessons (2010) with a Speech Therapist (cover by my health insurance).
-So, I have a female voice, holding and gets lower at times, but still in a female tone!
+Passing in public was never a problem unless I let my voice get too tired, overly relaxed, or too comfortable around people.
+But today, it’s much better under control.
+I took voice lessons in 2010 with a speech therapist (covered by my health insurance).
+Now, I have a female voice that holds its tone and occasionally gets lower, but it still remains distinctly feminine!

 Ar’lene: Hmm, yes!
-“I did know it would happen!”
-GRS/GCS or SRS was being done for years since the Roaring Twenties Flapper: Lili Elbe had the first GCS at the end of 1930 but died in a few short years at the start of 1931 in Denmark.
-We can’t forget that years later, also in Denmark, Christine Jorgensen had her transition (early 1950’s).
+'I knew it would happen!'
+GRS/GCS (or SRS) has been performed for years, dating back to the Roaring Twenties.
+Lili Elbe had the first GCS at the end of 1930 but tragically died a few short years later, in 1931, in Denmark.
+We can’t forget that, years later, also in Denmark, Christine Jorgensen underwent her transition in the early 1950s.

-In the USA, no surgery was ethically allowed until the 1970s, except for Dr. Burou's patients (also in the 1950’s-60’s): Coccinelle, Christine Konda, and April Ashley.
-They had SRS in Morocco.
-Just after Christine Jorgensen’s fame, GRS continued in Morocco until the 1980s.
-So it was a taboo in America overall.
-I did cross the path of Christine Jorgensen a few times.
-She was a close friend to Sister Mary Elizabeth (Joanna Clark).
-Joanna has been her friend until her death.
+In the USA, no surgery was ethically allowed until the 1970s, except for Dr. Burou's patients (also in the 1950s-60s): Coccinelle, Christine Konda, and April Ashley, who had SRS in Morocco.
+After Christine Jorgensen’s fame, GRS continued in Morocco until the 1980s.
+It was considered taboo in America overall.
+I did cross paths with Christine Jorgensen a few times.
+She was a close friend of Sister Mary Elizabeth (Joanna Clark), who remained her friend until her death.

 Monika: When did the situation change?

-Ar’lene: In the 1970s through the early 1990s, there was a doctor in the USA who did GRS/GCS (SRS) mainly in California, Dr. John Ronald Brown, MD.
-Dr. Brown’s surgeries started great to good and ended in lunacy.
-Dr. Brown ended in Prison in California for doing surgery by cutting off a man’s left leg (amputating and mutilating); a man suffering from apotemnophilia.
-He was found dead in a San Diego Holiday Inn.
-His leg was found in the desert.
-Dr. Brown did GRS and other surgeries in garages, hotels/motels, and other unethical locations.
-Over the years, he had a multitude of deaths and did unethical practices.
+Ar’lene: In the 1970s through the early 1990s, there was a doctor in the USA who performed GRS/GCS (SRS), mainly in California, Dr. John Ronald Brown, MD.
+Dr. Brown’s surgeries started off well but eventually descended into lunacy.
+He ended up in prison in California for amputating and mutilating a man’s left leg, a man suffering from apotemnophilia.
+The man was found dead in a San Diego Holiday Inn, and his leg was discovered in the desert.
+Dr. Brown performed GRS and other surgeries in garages, hotels/motels, and other unethical locations.
+Over the years, his practices led to multiple deaths and unethical actions.

-Ar’lene: In the 1970s through the early 1990s, there was a doctor in the USA who did GRS/GCS (SRS) mainly in California, Dr. John Ronald Brown, MD.
-Dr. Brown’s surgeries started great to good and ended in lunacy.
-Dr. Brown ended in Prison in California for doing surgery by cutting off a man’s left leg (amputating and mutilating); a man suffering from apotemnophilia.
-He was found dead in a San Diego Holiday Inn.
-His leg was found in the desert.
-Dr. Brown did GRS and other surgeries in garages, hotels/motels, and other unethical locations.
-Over the years, he had a multitude of deaths and did unethical practices.
+Ar’lene: In the 1970s through the early 1990s, there was a doctor in the USA who performed GRS/GCS (SRS), mainly in California, Dr. John Ronald Brown, MD.
+Dr. Brown’s surgeries started off well but eventually descended into lunacy.
+He ended up in prison in California for amputating and mutilating a man’s left leg, a man suffering from apotemnophilia.
+The man was found dead in a San Diego Holiday Inn, and his leg was discovered in the desert.
+Dr. Brown performed GRS and other surgeries in garages, hotels/motels, and other unethical locations.
+Over the years, his practices led to multiple deaths and unethical actions.

-Monika: Did you have a big wedding party?
-Where did you spend your honeymoon?
+Monika: Did you have a big wedding celebration?
+Where did you go for your honeymoon?

-Ar’lene: Two weddings for the first time in Burbank, California (in 1976 with a small group of friends and family) and no real honeymoon (work instead).
-The other wedding was in Las Vegas (1989).
-We prolonged the second marriage honeymoon for a big trip, (three weeks) in England, Wales, and Scotland.
+Ar’lene: I had two weddings.
+The first was in Burbank, California, in 1976, with a small group of friends and family, and we didn’t have a real honeymoon, just work instead.
+The second wedding was in Las Vegas in 1989.
+We extended the honeymoon into a big trip, spending three weeks in England, Wales, and Scotland.

 END OF PART 1